 Each of these software solutions gives access to Mobile Customer Relationship Management.
 Mobile CRM Software enables those working in the field or remote employees to use mobile devices such as smartphones, tablets and other internet-enabled devices to access and manage their business functions such as sales, marketing, and customer service.
-Mobile CRM Software helps sales and service people boost their productivity and keep their stakeholders updated with the progress on the task assigned to them.
+Mobile CRM Software aids sales and service people in boosting their productivity and keeping their stakeholders updated with the progress on the task assigned to them.

 Enterprise Resource Planning Software (ERP)